Be inspired with recipes created by chefs.

-This time of year is always busy, especially for those working within the hospitality industry.
+The festive season is always the busiest time of year, especially for those working within the hospitality industry.
 That’s why we’ve created a guide on how to survive the festive season to ensure you get through the rush season unscathed.

-Christmas is closing in.
+The holidays are closing in!
 Most people are having nightmares about braving the crowds at the shops but you’re breaking a sweat thinking about demanding customers, dry turkey and over-beaten soufflé.
 What’s a chef to do when faced with an entire season of super-stressful service?

 From Chef Chris Wright: “Love your team and they will love you back!
 Good relationships make busy times much more bearable.”

-Top chefs say understanding the requirements of both front and back of house ensures appropriate resources can be allocated and nothing gets missed when things get busy.
-Invest in a whiteboard and make lists of what’s required to stay on top of your game and communicate easily with staff.
+Top chefs say understanding the requirements of both front and back of house ensures appropriate resources can be allocated and nothing gets forgotten when things get busy.
+It’s time to invest in a whiteboard and make lists of what’s required to stay on top of your game and communicate easily with staff.
 Keeping calm, particularly when things go wrong, really brings out the best in your staff and creates a relaxed, functional working environment.

 From Chef Dennis Grainger: “Be a strong leader.
 Keep calm and in control and hire a loyal crew.
 Never show stress.
 Have a knock-off drink with the team at the end of a crazy shift and let them know how well they’ve done.
 A simple ‘thank you’ goes a long way.”

 Getting in the right frame of mind before each service brings positive vibes to the kitchen and your staff will pick up on it.
-Meditation can help with maintaining your cool and smiling (even when you don’t feel like it) has been proven to be a powerful stress buster and can improve the mentality of those around you.
+Meditation can help with maintaining your cool and smiling (even when you don’t feel like it)serves as a powerful stress-reliever, positively influencing the mentality of those around you.

 From Chef Pat Lim: “If you’ve been doing busy services for a few years, it can help to tell yourself you’ve survived it before and you can get through it again!”